DevSwat-ResonantGenesis/DevSwat-ResonantGenesis/README.md

 > **The ResonantGenesis production server hosting 182 active users has been shut down due to a lack of funding.**
 >
 > To ensure this work remains available to the community, **ResonantGenesis is now 100% Open Source**.
 The entire framework is fully accessible as a self-hosted, modular agent framework—deployable either as independent microservices or as a complete enterprise agent platform.
-You can go through each repo and find all screenshots and information related to each future and services or visit my Youtub Chanel.
+You can go through each repo and find all screenshots and information related to each future and services or visit my YouTub Chanel.

 [Contact for Investment](mailto:louie.nemesh.usa@gmail.com) | [Contact for Business](mailto:louie@dev-swat.com) | [Support via Stripe](https://buy.stripe.com/eVq8wO8sA1gN3OV2AJ33W0e)